🧭 Latest Updates (Dec 2025)

 The Institute has been formally registered with the Préfecture de Police, Paris (Ref.
 A-5-9VEFZECNG).

-→ Serving as a global node for academic dialogue, collaboration, and ethical policy frameworks.
+→ Serving as a global node for interdisciplinary research, academic collaboration, and ethical policy frameworks.

 Under Review — Resonant Amplification Framework (RAF)